semantic-rs/semantic-rs/README.md

 A Rust Library open source repository in its original condition.

-Pristine Rust Library a fork of [Pristine](https://github.com/etclabscore/pristine).
+Pristine Rust Library is a fork of [Pristine](https://github.com/etclabscore/pristine).

-There are a lack of repositories to start from to build community driven open source projects.
+There is a lack of repositories to start from to build community driven open source projects.
 Pristine Rust Library is a complete starting point, it follows a Documentation Driven Development approach, and can be used as a resource to augment existing documentation.

 ## How to use Pristine in your project